domdus/directus-extension-streaming-video-player/README.md

 1. Go to your collection settings
 2. Select a string field
 3. Set the interface to **Streaming Video Player**
-4. (In collection item field) Enter HLS stream paths for local origin resources (e.g., `/assets/:uid.m3u8`) or full URLs for remote/other resources (e.g., Cloudflare Stream Links)
+4. (In collection item field) Enter HLS stream paths for local origin resources (e.g., `/assets/:uid.m3u8`) or full URLs for remote/other resources (e.g., Cloudflare Stream)

-### For File Fields (Video Files)
+### For Files Relation (Video Files)

-Use this interface on file fields to play uploaded video files:
+Use this interface on relational file fields to play uploaded video files:

 1. Go to your collection settings
 2. Select a file field (UUID type)